Skip to main content

 3. The three most common ways to spell [ch] are <ch><tch>, and <t>.

-This page titled 2.10: The Consonant Sound [ch] is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.10: The Consonant Sound [ch] is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?